CristianAndreoli94/MPI-K-Means-Clustering/README.md

 The program:

-- reads the dataset from DATASETPATH,
+- reads the dataset from given path,
 - runs K-Means for at most MAXITERATION iterations (or until convergence),
 - prints basic timing information to stdout.